HEaslea/SDE_Notes/GENERAL/C++ Ranges.md

 }
 ```
  These are pretty amazing things:
- Without using them we end up with this fucking salad of words:
+ Without using them we end up with this salad of words:
  ```
 std::vector<int> numbers = {1, 2, 3, 4, 5...};
 std::vector<int> evens;